tmacwill/asana-client/README.markdown

     $ asana workspace/project

 As for workspaces, add the `-c` flag to also list completed tasks.
+The `-m` flag can be given to only list tasks assigned to you.

 ### Create a new task in a workspace